-Selection of projects under the Town and Village Renewal Scheme for 2017 will be by means of a competitive process.
-Final project selection will be made by the Department of Arts, Heritage, Regional, Rural and Gaeltacht Affairs, on the basis of proposals submitted by the Local Authorities.
-Applications must be submitted by 30th June 2017
+Final project selection will be made by the Department of Rural and Community Development, on the basis of proposals submitted by the Local Authorities.
+Applications must be submitted by 30th June 2018.

-Full involvement by community interests and business interests will be an essential feature of successful projects.
+Full involvement by community interests and/or business interests will be an essential feature of successful projects.
 The following stages will apply to the application process:

-- Local Authorities will be required to advertise for expressions of interest from towns/villages in their area and will select up to 15 proposals for development into detailed applications to be submitted to the Department. - Local Authorities, in consultation with town/village community and business interests will develop the selected expressions of interest into detailed applications to be submitted. - A total of 15 project applications may be submitted by each Local Authority.
-Only one application can be submitted in respect of any individual town; however, the application may include several linked components to support the rejuvenation of the town/village. - The Department of Arts, Heritage, Regional, Rural and Gaeltacht Affairs will assess these proposals and will approve up to 300 of the best projects for funding, depending on the quality of the projects and the level of funding sought.
+- Local Authorities will be required to advertise for expressions of interest from towns/villages in their area and will select up to 12 proposals for development into detailed applications to be submitted to the Department. - Local Authorities, in consultation with town/village community and business interests will develop the selected expressions of interest into detailed applications to be submitted. - A total of 12 project applications may be submitted by each Local Authority.
+Only one application can be submitted in respect of any individual town; however, the application may include several linked components to support the rejuvenation of thetown/village. - The Department of Rural and Community Development will assess these proposals and will approve up to 200 of the best projects for funding, depending on the quality of the projects and the level of funding sought.